 Because of the polymer layer (as well as the additional screen protector that comes pre-installed and, as noted on the phone's care instructions, is not meant to be removed), the screen still feels more like plastic than glass, but the inclusion of the latter means the screen should be more durable — at least, in theory.

 Like the cover screen, the inner display is colorful, bright, and sharp, and features two major upgrades: a hole-punch camera cutout in lieu of last year's enormous notch, and the same adaptive 120Hz refresh rate found on the Galaxy Note 20 Ultra, capable of going down to as little as 11Hz when the screen elements are static to save on battery life.

 Yes, there's still a crease running down the middle of the display, but while it's a bit unsightly when looking at the Fold off-axis, it truly does disappear when looking dead-on.

-One of the highlight features of the Z Fold 2 is Flex Mode, which automatically shifts UI elements around in supporting apps when you start to fold the display.
-Because the hinge is able to stay open at most angles, Flex Mode can be particularly great for propping the Z Fold 2 up on a table; in YouTube, for example, folding the display fills the top half with the video you're watching, and the bottom half with the description, comments, and recommended videos.
+One of the highlight features of the Z Fold 2 is Flex Mode, which automatically shifts UI elements around in select apps when you start to fold the display.
+Because the hinge is able to stay open at most angles, Flex Mode can be particularly great for propping the Z Fold 2 up on a table or other surface; in YouTube, for example, folding the display fills the top half with the video you're watching, and the bottom half with the description, comments, and recommended videos.